About

 Let’s start with the definition.
 Heart disease is also known as cardiovascular disease.
 The cardio refers to the heart itself and vascular is for vessels like arteries and veins that run throughout the whole body.
 So, heart (or cardiovascular) disease refers to medical conditions that affect the heart and vessels.
 There are many different medical conditions including:

-High blood pressure (hypertension) is also known as the silent killer because it has no symptoms and often goes undiagnosed; yet is a huge contributor to heart disease deaths.
-In 2013 more than 360,000 American deaths were from high blood pressure.
+High blood pressure (hypertension) is also known as the silent killer because it has no symptoms and often goes undiagnosed; it is a huge contributor to heart disease deaths.
+In 2013, more than 360,000 American deaths were from high blood pressure.

 Hypertension is very common in industrialized nations.
-More than twenty percent of the general population has hypertension and many don’t even know it.
-High blood pressure increases greatly with age, affecting only 5.9 percent of women between the ages of eighteen and forty-four.
-However, that number rises to 39.1 percent for women between the ages of forty-five and sixty-four.
-For women who are ages sixty-five or older, nearly three out of four or 74.4 percent have high blood pressure.
+More than 20% of the general population has hypertension and many don’t even know it.
+High blood pressure increases greatly with age, affecting only 5.9% of women between the ages of 18-44.
+However, that number rises to 39.1% for women between the ages of 45-64.
+For women who are 65 or older, nearly three out of four (or 74.4%) have high blood pressure.

 High blood pressure also varies by race and ethnicity.
-A 2009-2010 study showed that over 40 percent of African-American women had hypertension, compared to about 25 percent of Caucasian and Hispanic women.
-However, 44.8 percent of women studied with uncontrolled hypertension reported that they had never received a diagnosis from a doctor.
+A 2009-2010 study showed that over 40% of African-American women had hypertension, compared to about 25% of Caucasian and Hispanic women.
+However, 44.8% of women studied with uncontrolled hypertension reported that they had never received a diagnosis from a doctor.

 When your blood pressure is high, your blood vessels lose elasticity and become stiffer and less flexible, leading to heart disease.
 This results in damage to the vessels.
 How this injury happens is not very well understood.